eXist-db/existdb-packageservice/README.md

 * install a package
 * remove a package
 * access the package icon
+* read the url of the public eXist-db repository

 All available metadata are output as HTML custom elements to provide a 1:1 representation: all elements in the metadata are prefixed with 'repo-' to create a valid HTML5 custom element.